 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

 No time to read now?
 Pin it for later!

-Useful info for visiting Cinque Terre
+Useful Info for Spending One Day in Cinque Terre

 What is Cinque Terre exactly?